ar-kie/LPS-MIA/README.md

 - [LPS MIA PRO1](https://ar-kie.github.io/LPS-MIA/docs/LPS-MIA-PRO1.html).
 Analyzing the data of cell line PRO1.

 6. Accute all samples
 - [LPS MIA accute](https://ar-kie.github.io/LPS-MIA/docs/LPS-MIA-accute.html).
+Analyzing the data of all samples of the accute time-point.

+7. Chronic all samples
-Analyzing the data of cell line PRO1.
+- [LPS MIA chronic](https://ar-kie.github.io/LPS-MIA/docs/LPS-MIA-chronic.html).
+Analyzing the data of all samples of the chronic time-point.